eumario/wxruby/wxsugar/README.txt

 === WxSugar ===

+NOTE (November 2008) : WxSugar is slightly depleted at the moment because much of the core functionality has been folded into the core wxRuby library.
+The main purpose of the package at the moment is:

+1) To provide the xrcise add-on tool
+2) To provide backward compatibility and bugfixes for apps already using the library

+CONTINUING ...

 wxSugar is a set of pure-ruby extensions that work on top of the core wxRuby library. wxRuby aims to provide a comprehensive port of the wxWidgets GUI API.
 This means that it inherits some of the rather